 This spot has been added by

 Marsa Mubarak, a sheltered bay south of Port Ghalib, has become famous for its huge sea turtles and resident dugong.
-Accessible from the beach or with boat trips, it hosts a diversity of marine environments, including coral reefs and seagrass meadows, and a wide variety of species.
-Marsa Mubarak is considered the best spot in the Red Sea to swim with dugongs, but they are not always present in the bay.
+Accessible from the beach or on a boat tour, the bay hosts a diversity of marine environments, including coral reefs, seagrass meadows, and a wide variety of species.
+Marsa Mubarak is considered the best chance you will have in the Red Sea to swim with dugongs, even though they are not always present in the bay.

-Mubarak Bay is located about 2.5km south of Port Ghalib marina, approximately in front of Iberotel Costa Mares resort.
+Mubarak Bay is located about 1.5 miles south of the Port Ghalib marina, and almost in front of Iberotel Costa Mares resort.
 There are several options to reach the area:

 If you explore this spot from the shore, you will enter the water from the beach.
-You can enter the water wherever you want, but prefer the north side of the beach if you want to be closer to the reef.
+You can enter the water wherever you want but a prefered enterance is on the north side of the beach if you want to be closer to the reef.

 If you take part in a tour, you will enter the water from your boat.

-Marsa Mubarak boasts diverse marine environments, including a coral reef in the north and seagrass beds in the center of the bay.
+Marsa Mubarak boasts diverse marine environments, including a coral reef to the north and seagrass beds in the center of the bay.

-In the north, a fringing reef is a home to many fish.
+To the north, a fringing reef is a home to many fish.
 The underwater relief is varied, including a drop-off and many small patch reefs (↕6-18ft/2-6m).
-This area allows observing the Red Sea reef life, including dozens of easy-to-spot fish species.
+This area allows you to observe the Red Sea reef life, including dozens of easy-to-spot fish species.

 Closer to the beach and in the middle of the bay, extensive seagrass beds attract large green sea turtles (↕12-18ft/4-6 m).
 Busy grazing on the seagrass meadows, they are present in Marsa Mubarak almost every day.

 Most of the time, turtles have large shark suckers attached to their shell, sometimes up to 3 or 4 on the same turtle.
-There are few other fish in this area, but bluespotted ribbontail rays are often reported.
+There are few other fish in this area, but bluespotted ribbontail rays are often reported being seen.

 It is also in the seagrass beds that you may have the chance to encounter a resident dugong.
 It is mostly seen on the left side or in the center of the bay.